sukantoghosh/rpi-3-aarch64-demo/README.md

 * git://git.denx.de/u-boot.git
 * git://github.com/swarren/u-boot.git

 To build, simply run `./build.sh`.
-This was tested on Ubuntu 14.04.
+This was tested on Ubuntu 14.04/16.04.
+You will need an aarch64-linux-gnu-gcc binary (i.e. gcc-aarch64-linux-gnu package) or equivalent.

 To make a bootable SD card, start with a recent Raspbian image, then:
 * Copy config.txt to the boot partition.